ZenulAbidin/Kangaroo/README.md

  -o fileName: output result to fileName
  -l: List cuda enabled devices
  -check: Check GPU kernel vs CPU
+ -S: the starting point of the search range
+ -E: the ending point of the search range
+ -P: comma separated list of public keys to search for
  inFile: intput configuration file
 ```